elizabthpazp/blog/posts/desarrollo-web-frontend/en/desarrollo-web-frontend.md

 ---
+title: Web Development
-title: The Fascinating Web World of Frontend Development
+subtitle: The Fascinating Web World of Frontend Development
 description: Frontend web development is the practice of creating the visual, interactive, and user experience portion of a website.
 Frontend developers are responsible for translating designs into HTML, CSS, and JavaScript code, creating an engaging and functional experience for users.
 date: October 26, 2023
 image: ./banner.jpg